Pawsanie/Novelist/README.md

 * :bookmark_tabs:[OpenCV internet page](https://opencv.org/)

 Used to cut video into frames and determine the number of frames in the video.
+:warning:Currently not implemented.
+But this is one of the possible implementation options.
+As an option, I considered [moviepy](https://github.com/Zulko/moviepy).

 ## Installing the Required Packages:
 ```bash